Chevron right icon

 Related terms & concepts

-See also: Level of detail (LOD) - The rendering technique of adjusting detail based on viewing distance, which gaussian splatting supports through selective splat transmission.
+See also: Level of detail (LOD) — The rendering technique Gaussian splatting supports natively through selective splat transmission by viewing distance.